Payal Arora

-Payal Arora is an Indian anthropologist, full Professor and Chair in Technology, Values, and Global Media Cultures at Erasmus University Rotterdam, author and consultant.
-She is the founder of CatalystLab, an organization that connects academia, business and the public on social issues.
-Her work focuses on internet usage in the Global South, specifically on digital cultures, inequality and data governance.
+Payal Arora is a digital anthropologist, author, and Professor and holds the Chair in Inclusive AI Cultures at Utrecht University.
+She is the co-founder of FemLab, a feminist future of work initiative.
+Her work focuses on internet usage in the Global South, specifically on global digital cultures, inequality and data governance.
+She is Indian, American, and Irish and currently lives in Amsterdam.